Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: Perturbation in general

 where $h$ is the trace of the perturbation.
-This is the massive scalar degree of freedom that is present in $f(R)$ theories, unlike general relativity.
-Further details are available in Ref.~\cite{Capozziello 2008,Nishizawa 2009,Berry}.
+As we show more explicitly below this equation contains a massive scalar degree of freedom that is generically present in $f(R)$ theories, unlike general relativity.
+Further details are available in Refs.~\cite{Capozziello 2008,Nishizawa 2009,Berry}.
 This equation is equivalent to the equation of a massive scalar field with a source term that depends on the perturbation.